drummonds/tartan-dictionary/content/posts/ThreadCounts/index.md

 {{% /hint %}}

 The interesting thing is that concept gets replicated and modified over time, eg larger setts for plaids, small setts for a child's kilt and simple mistakes in copying when new tartan gets woven.

+## Threadcount numbers
+A tartan variant thread count is normalised to a minimum of two in order to preserve a 2x2 twill pattern.
+This means that all the numbers are even.
+Larger setts are possible by multiplying the threadcount by an integer number.
+You can also have approximatations eg by multiplying by 1.4 and rounding to even numbers.